RobertLuptonTheGood/UncleBaiting/uncleBaiting.rst

 ==========================

-Although the game's called Uncle Baiting, it's perfectly permissible to bait Aunts, Nieces, Nephews, Cousins, [Grand]sons, [Grand]daughters, and Friends --- even Grandparents;  this is an equal-opportunity game.
+Although the game's called Uncle Baiting, it's perfectly permissible to bait Aunts, Nieces, Nephews, Cousins, [Grand]sons, [Grand]daughters, and Friends --- even Grandparents and Great Aunts;
+this is an equal-opportunity game.

 Setting Up
 ----------